JinchuanL/JinchuanL/README.md

 Always fancy coding for something really cool.
 Enjoying photography, discovering places I haven't visited, music, movies, and games...
 I do enjoy my life now.

-Currently worked as a freelance developer, if you have some really cool projects, do not hesitate contact me
+Currently working as a freelance developer, if you have some really cool projects, do not hesitate to contact me.

-Also I’m looking for a position where I can contribute my skills.
+Also, I’m looking for a position where I can contribute my skills.
+Let us together change the world!

 <br>

-### How to reach me?
+<b>How to reach me?</b>

 Check my personal blog😊